-The Metservice has issued a further severe weather warning for the Nelson Tasman Region.
+The MetService issued a severe weather warning at 11.00 am which includes the Nelson Tasman region.

 Follow @nelsontasmancd on Twitter for the latest updates.

 If a disaster happened now, would you be ready?

 Visit the 'Get Ready, Get Thru' website for more information and help in preparing your home, school and work for an emergency.